-St Mungo's has a wide variety of accommodation projects and offices - both small and large.
-It was decided that ReVive would compete against external contractors to win contracts when projects came up for refurbishment.
+St Mungo's Broadway has a wide variety of accommodation projects and offices - both small and large.
+ReVive competes against external contractors to win contracts when projects come up for refurbishment.
 This means that ReVive must operate like a commercial business and compete for tenders on costs, finish and delivery time.

 During its first year of operating, ReVive completed nine decorating contracts, worth £43,000 and trained 13 homeless people in the skills needed to work on-site on live projects.